 Nightmares are dreams that are scary or disturbing.
 The themes of nightmares vary widely from person-to-person, but common themes include being chased, falling, or feeling lost or trapped.
 Nightmares can cause you to feel various emotions, including:

 You may continue to experience these emotions even after you wake up.

 People of all ages have nightmares.
 However, nightmares are more common in children, especially those under age 10.
 Girls are more likely to be troubled by their nightmares than boys.
 Nightmares seem to be a part of normal development, and except in the case of post-traumatic stress disorder (PTSD), they usually aren’t symptoms of any underlying medical condition or mental disorder.

-Nightmares can become a problem if they persist and interrupt your sleep pattern.
+However, nightmares can become a problem if they persist and interrupt your sleep pattern.
 This can lead to insomnia and difficulty functioning during the day.
-Consult with your physician if you are having trouble coping with nightmares.
+Consult with your doctor if you are having trouble coping with nightmares.

 Nightmares can be triggered by a variety of factors, including:

 - snacking just before bedtime

 - over-the-counter sleep aids